arctic-cheetah/COMP3331/lab01/lab01.md

 #### i)

-The last routers the destinations have in common is #3 with IP address: 202.90.206.100
+The last routers that the routes have in common is #3 with IP address: 202.90.206.100

 ```
 Testing Link #1: